Looking for a black and white Unites States map? Here it is! A printable blank…

 Download as PDF (A5)

 What country borders Portugal?
 Spain!
 Portugal and Spain share a long history due to their common border on the Iberian Peninsula.
-Both countries are predominantly Catholic, and speak romance languages.
-There are close linguistic and cultural ties between Portugal and Spain due to centuries of exchange between these neighbouring regions.
+Both countries are predominantly Catholic and speak romance languages.
+There are close linguistic and cultural ties between Portugal and Spain due to centuries of exchange between these neighboring regions.

-Portugal does not have any other land border, but is surrounded by the Atlantic Ocean in the west and south.
+Portugal has no other land border but is surrounded by the Atlantic Ocean in the west and south.

-Due to its geographic location, Portugal played a key role in the exploration of the uncharted territories beyond the European continent.
+Due to its geographic location, Portugal played a crucial role in exploring uncharted territories beyond the European continent.

 Activity idea: Take a deeper look into the characteristics of the region.
 Can you identify other similarities between Portugal and Spain?
 The Iberian Peninsula shares climate and geographic zones that have contributed to the way of life of the people who inhabit the area.

 Draw in features that represent the culture of the whole region!
-Don’t forget to make a legend explaining your symbols.
+Remember to make a legend explaining your symbols.

 Other Free and Printable PDF Maps

 Have you found what you were looking for?
-Maybe you would like to see other maps you can print out or download?
-There are several map sections on the site, featuring world maps, continent maps, labeled maps, and country maps.
+Would you like to see other maps you can print or download?
+The site has several map sections, including world maps, continent maps, labeled maps, and country maps.
 Check the main menu or use the search option to explore our site.

-We regularly add in more content to our site.
-But if there is something you are looking for and have not found yet, please drop us a line!
+We regularly add more content to our site.
+But if there is something you are looking for and have yet to find, please drop us a line!
 We would be happy to prioritize the information you need!

 European Countries Maps